kac460/Software-Engineering-Study-Tool/README.md

 Takes .txts of quiz attempts and creates a study tool akin to flashcards with them.

 ## To use this tool
 Clone the project to your computer.
-Go that directory in the terminal and run `python study-tool.py`
+Go that directory in the terminal and run `python study-tool.py`.
+Note the Python version I use is 3.6.
+YMMV if you have a different version of python!

 ## To add your attempt of a quiz to this:
 Click on a particular attempt.